Last Updated on June 1, 2023 by Single Dad In Diego

 The first thing I can say about this scooter is that the build is exceptional.
 It has a very heavy feel to it, not in any way cheap or flimsy.
 Please note that if you are loading this into a car, you need to take this in mind.
 It is not a “fling it in the back with one hand” type of toy.

 This can take kids a bit of time to get used to.
-My kids jumped off the first few times this happened but they got the hang of it over time.
-The method they use is to hold the throttle full open as they begin to kick.
+My kids jumped off the first few times this happened, but they got the hang of it over time.
+The method they use is to hold the throttle fully open as they begin to kick.

 Once kids get the hang of that, this is nothing more than riding any other scooter.
 The scooter also has a brake with a handle control.
 Not only does this handle apply a brake to the wheel, but it will also kill the engine as well.
 This is true even if you still have the throttle open.